 Electrode materials (i.e., herein referring predominantly to the active/electrocatalyst surface, and not the current collector) have been developed and used to improve the performance and to reduce the cost of electrolysis cells.
 The lowest exchange current densities and the highest catalytic properties for the lowest material cost are desirable.
 Nickel-based alloys are used extensively in alkaline water electrolysis (for both electrodes), and for the cathode in chlor-alkali (the anode is often composed of ruthenium-titanium oxides; Brinkmann et al., 2014).
 Challenges associated with disposal of chlorine gas created during the electrolysis of seawater have promoted the development of oxygen-selective electrodes (e.g., Izumiya et al., 1997; Petrykin et al., 2010; Vos et al., 2018, 2019; Okada et al., 2020).
 Chlorine evolution at the anode involves fewer electrons and intermediary products compared with oxygen, and thus has a kinetic advantage such that chlorine is typically the only detected gas (Vos and Koper, 2018).
-Reduction in chlorine production could accelerate electrode degradation (Kolotyrkin et al., 1988) and will also need to be carefully managed in systems that also evolve hydrogen.
+Reduction in chlorine production could be essential in the development of some of the systems considered below, although oxygen evolution could accelerate electrode degradation (Kolotyrkin et al., 1988) and will also need to be carefully managed in systems that also evolve hydrogen.